Ethernal-Tech/TopCharger/README.md

 # TopCharger
 We’re building an **open**, **on-chain** network where *anyone* — homeowners, hotels, gas stations — can host a charger, and anyone can charge without special cards or memberships.

-Our app finds the **best charger for you** based on what matters most:
-**Closest, Cheapest, Fastest, Greenest, or Most Reliable**.
+Our app finds the **best charger for you** based on what matters most: **Closest, Cheapest, Fastest, Greenest, or Most Reliable**.
 You can even **book your spot ahead** and skip the wait entirely.

-**Hosts earn rewards** for uptime, using renewable energy, and providing services in underserved areas,  while **drivers earn points** for feedback and loyalty.
+**Hosts earn rewards** for uptime, using renewable energy, and supporting underserved areas. **Drivers earn points** for feedback and loyalty — turning good behavior into real benefits.

-Payments are **smooth**, onboarding is **instant** — no passwords, no hassles.
-All charging data lives securely on **Solana**, ensuring transparency and trust for users, cities, and utilities alike.
+Payments are **smooth**, onboarding is **instant**, and the experience is **frictionless** — no passwords, no cards, no confusion.
+All charging data is stored securely on **Solana**, ensuring transparency and trust for drivers, hosts, cities, and utilities alike.

 ---
 ## Features